Rinzii/Ambrosia/README.md

 # Ambrosia
-An experimental lightweight 2d game engine made in java for educational purposes.
+An experimental lightweight 2D game engine made in java using LWJGL for educational purposes.